nosas/blog/toonvision/classification/article.md

 #### ToonTasks

-A ToonTask is a quest given by ToonTown NPCs in which Toons must complete in order to earn rewards.
+A ToonTask is a quest given by ToonTown NPCs in which Toons must complete to earn rewards.
 Tasks include:

-- Defeating specific Cogs or specific number of Cogs
+- Defeating specific Cogs or a specific number of Cogs
 - Retrieving items from defeated Cogs
 - Defeating Cog buildings
 - Talking to other NPCs

-Rewards include jellybeans (currency), laff points (health points), gag advancements (weapons), access to other areas of the game and [more](https://toontown.fandom.com/wiki/ToonTask).
+Rewards include jellybeans (currency), laff points (health points), gag advancements (weapons), access to other areas of the game, and [more](https://toontown.fandom.com/wiki/ToonTask).

 ### Cogs